Funny Games (2007 film): Release

 The film made its British premiere at the London Film Festival on 20 October 2007.
 Its United States premiere was at the 2008 Sundance Film Festival on 19 January 2008.
 It began a limited release in the United States and Canada on 14 March 2008, distributed by Warner Independent.
 A wider release to more theaters came on 8 April 2008.
 The film was shown at the Istanbul Film Festival in April 2008.
 It did not receive a wide theatrical release in the United States before coming out on DVD.
 Funny Games was a box office failure, grossing a little more than half of its $15 million budget.
 Guardian writer Geoffrey Macnab included Funny Gamess lack of success among the reasons for the closure of Tartan Films, which co-produced the film and released it in the United Kingdom.
 In Germany, the film was released under the title "Funny Games U.S.".

 The film's poster, done by Akiko Stehrenberger, is considered by professional poster designer Adrian Curry to be his favorite film poster of the 2000s.

 Home media

 The DVD was released on 10 June 2008, in the US.
 The DVD does not contain any extra material but instead it includes both widescreen and full screen editions on one disc.
 In the UK, the DVD and Blu-ray were released on 28 July with the extra material being the original theatrical trailer, Q&A with producers Hamish McAlpine and Chris Coen, interviews with the cast, viral video clips and film notes.

-Themes
+On October 6 2025 Curzon included the film in their Haneke collection box-set.

 Haneke states that the entire film was not intended to be a horror film.
 He says he wanted to make a message about violence in the media by making an incredibly violent, but otherwise pointless movie.
 He had written a short essay revealing how he felt on the issue, called "Violence + Media."
 The essay is included as a chapter in the book A Companion to Michael Haneke.